Backed by Obama, sharp-tongued Susan Rice battles critics

 Rice, who declined to comment for this article, broke her silence on the Benghazi controversy on Wednesday, defending her September statements about the attack.

-But she did so on Thanksgiving eve when many Americans were traveling and when her comments were likely to be overshadowed by news of a ceasefire between Israel and Hamas.
+But she did so on Thanksgiving eve when many Americans were travelling and when her comments were likely to be overshadowed by news of a ceasefire between Israel and Hamas.

 "I relied solely and squarely on the information provided to me by the intelligence community," Rice told reporters at the United Nations.
 "I made clear that the information provided to me was preliminary and that our investigations would give us the definitive answers."